cam39porter/thesis/deliverables/project-proposal.md

 ---

-* On June 23, 2016, in what has come to he known as the *Brexit Referendum*, the United Kingdom (UK) voted to leave European Union (EU).
+* On June 23, 2016, in what has come to he known as the *Brexit Referendum*, the United Kingdom (UK) voted to leave the European Union (EU).

-* The effect of Brexit on the UK's trade and economy is one of the most pressing debates as we approach final day of UK's membership in the EU, March 29, 2019.
+* The effect of Brexit on the UK's trade and economy is one of the most pressing debates as we approach the final day of UK's membership in the EU, March 29, 2019.

 * There is a consensus in the academic community that in the long run, Brexit will have a negative effect on trade, although the extent of the effect is uncertain.
 [CITE](https://www.aeaweb.org/articles?id=10.1257/jep.31.4.163)